 The cosmopolitan city of Corinth was the site of one of the apostle Paul's greatest evangelistic successes.
 However, the church he founded was full of contention.
 In response, Paul offered some of his most profound thinking on the body of Christ, love, and Jesus' cross and resurrection.
 In this Tyndale commentary Thomas Schreiner explains the text of the letter, highlights its major theological themes, and points to its relevance for today.

 Thomas R. Schreiner is associate dean and James Buchanan Harrison Professor of New Testament Interpretation at The Southern Baptist Theological Seminary, Louisville, Kentucky.
-His books include The Law and Its Fulfillment, Interpreting the Pauline Epistles, and Romans.
+His books include commentaries on Romans and Galatians, New Testament Theology: Magnifying God in Christ, and The King in His Beauty: A Biblical Theology of the Old and New Testaments.